Grien25/LegacyRecomp/README.md

-# Legacy Recomp
+# Framework Recomp
-A static recompilation of Minecraft: Xbox 360 Edition
+A static recompilation Runtime framework for others to use

 WIP README